Epistimio/orion/docs/src/developer/standards.rst

 Synchronization
 ---------------
-Regarding merges, we recommend you keep your changes in your forked repository for as long as possible and rebase your branch to Oríon's develop branch before submitting a PR.
+Regarding merges, we recommend you keep your changes in your forked repository for as long as possible and rebase your branch to Oríon's develop branch before submitting a pull request.

-Most probably, the develop branch will have changed by the time your PR is approved.
-In such cases, we recommend to merge the changes from develop to your branch and then merge your branch to develop.
+Most probably, the develop branch will have changed by the time your pull request is approved.
+In such cases, we recommend that you merge the changes from develop to your branch when the reviewer approves your pull request and then the maintainer will merge your branch to develop, closing your pull request.

 We discourage rebases after the PR has been submitted as it can cause problems in GitHub's review system.
 On another note, merges are always done with the creation of a merge commit, also known as a *non fast-forward merge*.

 In some cases where the PR has small and focused changes contained in one or two commits, the contribution may be integrated to the development branch using `squash and merge <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits>`_ to avoid clutter.